Population and Housing

 Population Growth in Eureka Town and Crescent Valley

 Countywide population trends are mirrored in Eureka town and Crescent Valley (Figure2-6).
 Both town populations increased until 1998, decreased to 2002, then rose again subsequent years.
-The overall average annual rate of growth between 1996 and 2013 in Eureka town was 2.5 percent; in Crescent Valley 2.7 percent.
-In 2013 the population of Eureka increased to 720 and Crescent Valley Town remained unchanged at a population of 371.
+Since 2013 the population of Eureka County, Eureka Town and Crescent Valley has remained relatively stable with a few minor fluctuations.
+The overall average annual rate of growth between 1996 and 2017 in Eureka town was 1.8 percent; in Crescent Valley .8 percent.
+In 2017 the population of Eureka decreased from 732 in 2016 to 701 in 2017 and Crescent Valley Town increased slightly to 380 in 2017.